Second Chance to Live – Craig J. Phillips Copyright & Use Policy

 Authorship Integrity and Intent

-This article stands as a timestamp and testimony — documenting the lived origins of The Second Chance to Live Trauma-Informed AI Model™ and the presentations that shaped its foundation.
+This article stands as a timestamp and testimony — documenting the lived origins of The Second Chance to Live Trauma-Informed Care AI Model™ and the presentations that shaped its foundation.
 These reflections are not academic theory or repackaged material.
 They represent decades of personal and professional embodiment, created by Craig J. Phillips, MRC, BA, and are protected under the terms outlined below.

 Authorship and Attribution Statement